top of page

 researcher, editor, teacher, speaker

-Through critical research and as a teacher, I hope to contribute to a world where everyone, regardless of their gender, sexual orientation & preference, skin color, religion, age, financial situation & profession, and physical & mental health, is treated equally.
+Through critical research and as a teacher, I hope to contribute to a world where everyone, regardless of their gender identity & expression, sexual & relationship orientations & preferences, skin color, religion, country of birth, age, economic situation & background, and physical & mental characteristics, can live a beautiful life.

 Researcher & Editor at the Institute of Network Cultures